 During the Commonwealth Heads of Government Meeting in London in April 2018, UK Prime Minister Theresa May announced that as Chair-in-Office of the Commonwealth, the UK would support Commonwealth governments that want to reform their laws that discriminate against women and girls and lesbian, gay, bisexual and transgender people, many of which are a colonial legacy.
 Mrs May acknowledged such laws were wrong then and are wrong now.

-We co-founded the Equality & Justice Alliance to provide this support, with funding from the UK Foreign and Commonwealth Office.
+As part of our work in support of legislative reform, we co-founded the Equality & Justice Alliance, a two-year programme (April 2018 – March 2020) funded by the UK’s Foreign and Commonwealth Office aimed at responding to requests for technical assistance from Commonwealth governments seeking to reform their laws.
 The Alliance is made up of international organisations with expertise in advancing equality, addressing the structural causes of discrimination and violence, and increasing protection to enable strong and fair societies for all Commonwealth citizens, regardless of sex, gender, sexual orientation or gender identity.